gregorbj/Archive-VisionEval/sources/VEGUI/README.md

 VisionEval GUI (VEGUI) is an application built in R that supports VisionEval.
 It provides a useful interface for running a limited selection of VisionEval based models.
 It also offers various features like changing the input parameters to the models and visualizing the results of the model run.

 VEGUI is a [Shiny](https://www.rstudio.com/products/shiny/) based application.
 It runs on a local server (where the application is initiated).
-The structural components of VEGUI is shown below
+The structural components of VEGUI is shown below.

 <!-- ![input](../www/vegui_inputs.png "input") -->